User Story Mapping: Seeing the Whole

 Friend gets 10% off

-Release 1 (MVP): A customer can find GreenBox, see what’s on offer, subscribe, pay, and receive their first box with a notification.
-That’s it.
-No pause button, no referrals, no delivery tracking.
-The bare minimum to prove the concept works and someone will pay for it.
+Release 1 (MVP): Find Greenbox, see what’s on offer, subscribe, pay, receive a box with a notification.
+The bare minimum to prove someone will pay.

-Notice what happened.
 The team didn’t argue about whether referrals or delivery tracking should come first.
 The map made the answer obvious.
 Referrals are meaningless without a product worth referring.
-Delivery tracking matters the moment someone is waiting for a box.
-The spatial arrangement resolves priority debates that would have burned hours in a flat backlog.

 When to use User Story Mapping

-• You’re planning releases.
-You have a pile of stories and need to figure out what subset makes a coherent, shippable product.
-The map makes slicing natural instead of arbitrary.
+• You’re planning releases and need to figure out what subset makes a coherent, shippable product.

 • You have a small, well-understood scope.
-If you’re building one feature with three stories, you don’t need a map.
-You need a conversation and a whiteboard.
+Three stories don’t need a map.
+They need a whiteboard.

 “I wish we’d done this four weeks ago,” Tom says.